wp-graphql/wp-graphql-woocommerce/docs/using-order-data.md

 ---
-title: "Using Order Data"
+title: "Using Order Data with WooGraphQL"
-description: ""
+description: "Learn how to utilize the Order queries and type by building a basic order status page in React.js that works by taking an `email` and returning a list of all the orders connected to that `email`."
-keywords: "WooGraphQL, WPGraphQL, WooCommerce, GraphQL"
+keywords: "WooGraphQL, WPGraphQL, WooCommerce, GraphQL, Order queries, React.js, order status page"
 author: "Geoff Taylor"
 ---